 How you answer an eBay buyer who wants to know the reserve price on your auction is entirely up to you.
 According to eBay policy, you’re allowed to tell the buyer.
 But is it beneficial?

-Personally, I agree with GenuineSeller’s answer to this question.
+Personally, I agree with the answer genuineseller had posted on eBay Guides, back when those were a thing.
 It’s better to ask the buyer to bid what they think the item is worth and invite them to ask any questions they might have about it.
 Otherwise, you’re quite likely to have someone bid your exact reserve price at the last minute, leaving you with minimal profit.

 If you’re inclined to share reserve prices, you’re better off just listing your auctions with starting bids instead.
 It’s best to only use reserve prices when the mystery can contribute to the excitement of bidding.